Outsider Gabbai wins Israeli Labour Party leadership contest

-JERUSALEM Outsider Avi Gabbai was elected chairman of Israel's opposition Labour party on Monday by beating veteran Amir Peretz, a former defense minister and labor union chief, in a leadership runoff.
+JERUSALEM (Reuters) - Outsider Avi Gabbai was elected chairman of Israel's opposition Labour party on Monday by beating veteran Amir Peretz, a former defense minister and labor union chief, in a leadership runoff.

 Gabbai, 50, a relative newcomer to Israeli politics, last year defected to center-left Labour from the center-right Kulanu party, which is part of Prime Minister Benjamin Netanyahu's right-wing coalition government.